HELVE/GO_ROGUE_MANUAL/README.md

 - of controlling your emotional responses to external stimulae.
 - of manipulating your process of growth to avoid burnout in order to attain mastery.

+Choose your own battles.
+Whatever works.
+To choose your battles you have to be selfaware of what you are, who you are (Dopammine Trails).

 Chapters:
 - Go into chaos to create your own order.
 - Staticity vs Creativity / War of Novelty